secrettakehometest/unrevealed-takehome/docs/interview-process.md

 ### Final Outcome (November 14, 2025) {#final-outcome-november-14-2025}

-**November 14, 2025 - Stephanie to Mark:**
+**November 14, 2025 - Recruiter to Candidate:**
-> Hi Mark,
+> Hi Candidate,
 >
-> I wanted to follow up following your interview with Brian and Kyle this week.
+> I wanted to follow up following your interview with Interviewer A and Interviewer B this week.
 After much consideration, at this time we have decided to move forward with other candidates.
 We both appreciate the time you took to speak with each of us and wish you the best.
 >
 > Regards,
-> Stephanie
+> Recruiter
 > People and Talent Operations Lead

-**November 14, 2025 - Mark to Stephanie:**
+**November 14, 2025 - Candidate to Recruiter:**
-> Hi Stephanie,
+> Hi Recruiter,
 >
 > Thank you for letting me know.
 >